Just what would the reaction be and is it really safe for gay men at the World Cup in Russia?

 “In Russia people mostly tend to treat gay people bad.
 It’s ranging from speechless judgement to aggressive words and things of this kind,” another Airbnb host in Volgograd said.
 Like the other hosts, he recommended not to “openly express gay relationships on the streets”, adding that it would especially cause trouble in the suburbs.

-These warnings about the personal safety of queer people have been echoed by activists at the Russia LGBT Network.
+These warnings about the personal safety of queer people were echoed by activists at the Russia LGBT Network prior to the beginning of the World Cup.

 “The law enforcement agencies will do their best, but I’m not that sure they can really control the situation,” I was told.